...

 EMV standard is based on near-field communication (NFC) technology.
 EMV cards with built-in chips offer superior protection against credit card fraud compared to swiped cards.
 An EMV chip not only contains data that is scanned during a payment transaction.
 It is also capable of exchanging commands with a payment terminal, recording, and storing new data.
 At the same time, EMV certification process becomes even more relevant with the advance of SoftPOS solutions, also based on NFC technology.
 So, both coventional terminal and SoftPOS payment solution need to be EMV certified to protect sensitive cardholder data, ensure payment security, and prevent fraud.

-How do I get EMV certified?
+How do I Get EMV Certified?

 An entity going through EMV certification process needs to address 3 key aspects: